Funeral director

-A funeral director, also known as an undertaker (British English) or mortician (American English), is a professional involved in the business of funeral rites.
+A funeral director, also known as an undertaker or mortician (American English), is a professional who has licenses in funeral arranging and embalming (or preparation of the deceased) involved in the business of funeral rites.
 These tasks often entail the embalming and burial or cremation of the dead, as well as the arrangements for the funeral ceremony (although not the directing and conducting of the funeral itself unless clergy are not present).
-Funeral directors may at times be asked to perform tasks such as dressing (in garments usually suitable for daily wear), casketing (placing the corpse in the coffin), and cossetting (applying any sort of cosmetic or substance to the best viewable areas of the corpse for the purpose of enhancing its appearance).
+Funeral directors may at times be asked to perform tasks such as dressing (in garments usually suitable for daily wear), casketing (placing the corpse in the coffin), and cossetting (applying any sort of cosmetic or substance to the best viewable areas of the corpse for the purpose of enhancing its appearance) with the proper licenses.
 A funeral director may work at a funeral home or be an independent employee.

 Etymology

-The term mortician is derived from the Roman word mort- (“death”) + -ician.
+The term mortician is derived from the Latin word mors- mortis ('death') with the ending -ician.
 In 1895, the trade magazine The Embalmers' Monthly put out a call for a new name for the profession in the US to distance itself from the title undertaker, a term that was then perceived to have been tarnished by its association with death.
-The term Mortician was the winning entry.
+The term mortician was the winning entry.